Research: Future Scheduler Architecture

 - per-CPU run queues are a prerequisite before any EEVDF-like policy matters at SMP scale.

-EEVDF is the strongest candidate for capOS default best-effort policy once CPU accounting exists.
-It should not be the first scheduler refactor because it depends on accurate runtime charging, per-CPU runnable ownership, and migration accounting.
+EEVDF is the strongest candidate for the next capOS best-effort policy evolution after WFQ.
+It should follow WFQ rather than replace it immediately because it depends on accurate runtime charging, per-CPU runnable ownership, and migration accounting that are not yet in place.

 Per-CPU Run Queues and Topology